Rajah01/Alarm.bat/README.md

  ------------------------

-Substitution strings may be used to print (and, if sensible, speak) messages containing control characters &nbsp; &nbsp;which have special meaning to Windows/DOS, or to the Batch processor, in contexts particular &nbsp; &nbsp;to each character.
-Many control characters cannot be directly manipulated by BATch files.
- &nbsp; &nbsp;Mileage WILL vary; the only way to know for sure whether you may use a particular character &nbsp; &nbsp;directly in a given context is to test it (clean up failure by issuing &#34;Alarm.bat /X[A]&#34;
- &nbsp; &nbsp;and/or restarting the CMD session if the environment is corrupted).
+Substitution strings may be used to print (and, if sensible, speak) messages containing control &nbsp; &nbsp;characters which have special meaning to Windows/DOS, or to the Batch processor, in &nbsp; &nbsp;contexts particular to each character.
+Many control characters cannot be directly &nbsp; &nbsp;manipulated by BATch files.
+Mileage WILL vary; the only way to know for sure whether &nbsp; &nbsp;you may use a particular character directly in a given context is to test it (clean up &nbsp; &nbsp;failure by issuing &#34;Alarm.bat /X[A]&#34; and/or restarting the CMD session if the &nbsp; &nbsp;environment is corrupted).
- &nbsp; &nbsp;Note that Alarm temporarily changes the CodePage during execution to CP437, then restores your &nbsp; &nbsp;original CP on exit.
-A crashed Alarm session could leave you with the wrong CodePage, so a &nbsp; &nbsp;cmd restart is advised.
+ &nbsp; &nbsp;Note that Alarm temporarily changes the CodePage during execution to CP437, then restores &nbsp; &nbsp;your original CP on exit.
+A crashed Alarm session could leave you with the wrong CodePage, so &nbsp; &nbsp;a CMD restart is advised.
 In contrast, substitution strings are reliable alternatives that always work.
 Note the systematic &nbsp; &nbsp;use of backquote &#34;&#96;&#34;.
 Full list (the &#34;hottest&#34; characters are asterisked;
  &nbsp; &nbsp;they almost always require substitution):